khlam/windows/README.md

 ### Hosts
 This script will append to the system hosts file, blocking all requests by redirecting these host names to `127.0.0.1`.
 You can change the hosts it will append in [`hosts.txt`](./hosts.txt).
-The following host names are default.
-- config.edge.skype.com
-- nexusrules.officeapps.live.com
-- www.google-analytics.com
-- settings-win.data.microsoft.com
-- vortex.data.microsoft.com
-- wpad.lan
-- self.events.data.microsoft.com

 ### Chocolatey
 This script uses Chocolatey to automate updating and installing windows packages.
 You can change the packages it installs in [`chocoInstall.txt`](./chocoInstall.txt).
-The following packages are default.
-- vlc
-- firefox
-- keepassxc
-- git.install
-- megasync
-- sumatrapdf.install
-- winscp
-- putty.install
-- visualstudiocode
-- hwmonitor
-- 7zip.install
-- discord
-- cpu-z
-- deluge
-- steam
-- autohotkey.install

 ### Search Fix [Depreciated]
 The following steps fixed Windows search.
 This is due to some initialization not started by some MS services that are disabled for privacy.
 You should not need to do this more than once.
 This seems to have been fixed in some Windows update.